 Here, we propose a post-hoc deep learning interpretation strategy where we build a surrogate for a given trained neural network in the form of generalized linear integral equations.
 We hypothesize that the interpretable model also improves OOD generalization while providing an approximation to the neural network's predictions.
-Given that many deep learning tasks in scientific computing deal with mapping between functions and functionals, we leverage theories within the field of functional data analysis (FDA) [23,24].
-FDA provides a theoretical framework to effectively model and analyze functional data and has been used in different applications [23,25].
-Specifically, we will use functional linear models that enable one to construct analytical mapping involving functions/functionals in the form of interpretable integral equations [23,24].
-In scientific machine learning, the learning tasks often involve mapping between high-dimensional data [26].
-In these high-dimensional settings, the simplest interpretable machine learning model, multivariate linear regression, can fail and more advanced interpretable models such as functional regression have been shown to provide better results [27,28].
+Our definition of interpretability is based on the work in [23] where interpretability is qualitatively assessed based on characteristics such as additivity, sparsity, and linearity, which are all features of our proposed framework, as described below.
+Given that many deep learning tasks in scientific computing deal with mapping between functions and functionals, we leverage theories within the field of functional data analysis (FDA) [24, 25].
+FDA provides a theoretical framework to effectively model and analyze functional data and has been used in different applications [24, 26].
+Specifically, we will use functional linear models that enable one to construct analytical mapping involving functions/functionals in the form of interpretable integral equations [24, 25].
+In scientific machine learning, the learning tasks often involve mapping between high-dimensional data [27].
+In these high-dimensional settings, the simplest interpretable machine learning model, multivariate linear regression, can fail and more advanced interpretable models such as functional regression have been shown to provide better results [28, 29].
 Unlike multivariate methods that discard spatial/temporal distribution of the data, functional methods maintain and leverage the intrinsic structure of the data, capturing the temporal or spatial relationships between data points, and therefore can provide a more accurate mapping between the data and uncover valuable insights and patterns.

 A key challenge in functional regression is the learning of the kernel function that appears in the integral equations.
-A common approach is expanding the kernel in a certain basis or using a predefined fixed kernel [23,29].
-Kernel regression is an established statistical modeling approach [30,31] and kernel methods have been used in building nonlinear ROMs [32, 33].
+A common approach is expanding the kernel in a certain basis or using a predefined fixed kernel [24,30].
+Kernel regression is an established statistical modeling approach [31,32] and kernel methods have been used in building nonlinear ROMs [33, 34].
 In this work, we propose a more flexible framework where the kernel is learned from a library of candidate kernel functions using sparse regression.
 Once trained on data produced by probing a neural network in a posthoc fashion, the model will provide an analytical representation in the form of a linear sum of integral equations that not only approximates the neural network's behavior but also provides potential improvement in OOD generalization.
 The model could be trained based on data probed on the entire training landscape or a subset of the input parameter space to provide a global or local interpretation, respectively.
-Our proposed approach could also be viewed in the context of operator learning and neural operators [34].
-Deep learning of operators has recently gained attention in learning mapping between function spaces and has been utilized in various scientific machine learning problems [35-38].
-Interestingly, certain neural operators also leverage integral equations and generalized versions of functional linear models [39].
-In scientific computing, the utilization of Green's functions/operators [40, 41] has inspired the incorporation of integral equations into the architecture of deep neural operators.
+Our proposed approach could also be viewed in the context of operator learning and neural operators [35].
+Deep learning of operators has recently gained attention in learning mapping between function spaces and has been utilized in various scientific machine learning problems [36-39].
+Interestingly, certain neural operators also leverage integral equations and generalized versions of functional linear models [40].
+In scientific computing, the utilization of Green's functions/operators [41,42] has inspired the incorporation of integral equations into the architecture of deep neural operators.
 These integral equations enable the learning of operators by mapping between function spaces and belong to the category of functional linear models.